Home Page

-Final Fantasy X, initially released in 2001, saw a high definition (HD) remaster in 2014.
+Final Fantasy X, initially released in 2001, received a high-definition (HD) remaster in 2014.
 This entry into the series marked a departure from pre-rendered backdrops to embrace 3D backgrounds, distinguishing itself within the Final Fantasy series.
 Also notable, it was the first to introduce an official sequel, Final Fantasy X-2.

 The title screen for the HD remaster of Final Fantasy X